Application Security Best Practices 2025

 Manual compliance audits: 200-400 hours effort per audit.
 Automated compliance monitoring reduces audit preparation time by 70%, continuous compliance validation instead of point-in-time checks.
 Tools: AWS Security Hub, Azure Policy, GCP Security Command Center, Vanta, Drata.

-Security Audit Checklist 2025
+Security audit checklist 2025

 1. Authentication & Access Control